 This guide outlines the standards and regulations applying to fishing vessels.
 It also covers sources of additional information for owners, operators and crew.

 The standards for the construction and maintenance of fishing vessels vary according to the vessel’s overall length.

 There are separate standards for fishing vessels, covering fishing vessels of the following length:

 - from 15 overall length to 24 metres registered length

 Vessels of less than 24 metres are covered by codes of practice, set out in the Maritime and Coastguard Agency (MCA) documents, Merchant Shipping Notice (MSN) 1871 (F) and MSN 1872 (F).

 Vessels over 24 metres registered length

-The code of practice for fishing vessels over 24 metres in length were published in 2011.
-The codes and regulations cover fishing vessel design and construction - as well as maintenance, safety and emergency procedures.
+The code of practice for fishing vessels over 24 metres in length were published in 2017.
+The code MSN 1873 and regulations cover fishing vessel design and construction - as well as maintenance, safety and emergency procedures.
 They form the basis for surveys of new vessels, and of the periodic surveys of all fishing vessels over 15 metres length.

 Vessels under 15 metres overall length